 Many of the people we spoke with were very knowledgeable about the former tannery site and had an awareness of the site's history.
 Most of the residents have lived in the neighborhood for over 20 years and some of their family members worked at the former tannery.
-Some of the people interviewed have had some level of involvement with a local neighborhood group formed in response to the Wolverine Worldwide site, Concerned Citizens for Responsible Remediation, or CCRR.
-Those interviewees got information about site history and past activities through discussions with CCRR.
-Others became aware of the former tannery site when it was being demolished; many residents witnessed the buildings being demolished.
+Some of the people interviewed have had some level of involvement with a local neighborhood group formed in response to the Wolverine World

-EPA CIC Diane Russell (center left) interviews a community member to learn her concerns about the Wolverine site.
-(Also present, is intern Darren Donnelly (far left) and EPA CIC Kirstin Safakas (third from left).
+EPA CIC Diane Russell (left) interviews a community member to learn her concerns about the Wolverine sites.